Learn About the Estate Tax Requirements in Mississippi

 So what does this mean in plain English?
 It means that a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
 As such, prior to January 1, 2005, if a deceased Mississippi resident owed federal estate taxes, then the Mississippi Tax Commission collected the pick-up tax from the deceased Mississippi resident's estate.

 What Is the Future of the Mississippi Estate Tax?

 Effective January 1, 2005, the pick-up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
 In response to these changes in federal law that phased out the pick-up tax, some states that used to collect a pick-up tax chose to enact laws that allow the state to still collect a state estate tax.
 This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

-The majority of states did absolutely nothing and therefore no longer collect a state estate tax, and Mississippi was one of them.
-In addition, under the provisions of EGTRRA the pick up tax was supposed to return in 2011, but nonetheless the Tax Relief Act of 2010 did not include reinstatement of the pick up tax, so don't count on Mississippi levying its own separate state estate tax any time soon.
+The majority of states did absolutely nothing and therefore no longer collect a state estate tax; Mississippi was one of them.
+In addition, under the provisions of EGTRRA the pick-up tax was supposed to return in 2011, but the Tax Relief Act of 2010 did not include reinstatement of the pick-up tax, so don't count on Mississippi levying its own separate state estate tax anytime soon.